-6. Submission of AP-C Pay Request:
+3. Submission of AP-C for Pay Request:

 - The approved AP-C form may be used for all subsequent requests for payment.
 The contractor may submit the AP-C pay request electronically (contractor signature should be electronic/digital).
-The originating department should keep on file all documentation supporting the electronic submission (ex.
+The school should keep on file all documentation supporting the electronic submission (ex.
 Contractor's e-mail).
-The applicable Funding Administrator approves the electronic AP-C pay request, and it is dropped into the AP-C Pay Request folder provided in the department's shared invoice scan folder.
-The originating department and contractor may continue to use a copy of the approved AP-C for all subsequent submissions of pay requests. - The contractor may also submit a standard business invoice that contains all required information.
-The originating department will note the contract number on the invoice and approve.
-The approved invoice should be submitted according to the usual invoice approval process (Approved invoice scanned in and emailed to BCBOEAccounting@bcbe.org.)
+The Principal approves the electronic AP-C pay request.
+The school and contractor may continue to use a copy of the approved AP-C for all subsequent submissions of pay requests. - The contractor may elect to submit a standard business invoice that contains all required information for payment instead of the AP-C.